-See help.fitbit.com for more information on the Heart Rhythm Assessment.
+See What is the Fitbit ECG app? for more information on the Heart Rhythm Assessment.

 Delete your results

 - 1. From the You tab in the Fitbit app, find the ECG tile in the Health assessments section.
 Tap View history to see a list of all your previous results. - 2.
 Tap the result you want to delete.
 Swipe to the bottom of the page, and tap Delete result.